This easy recipe for Crock Pot Pork Chops is so delicious! The pork chops come out so tender. Serve gravy over mashed potatoes!

 Once it is smooth, pour it in with your pork chops in the slow cooker and stir gently.
 Cover and switch the slow cooker to high and cook for another 30 minutes (until gravy has thickened.)
 Then serve with mashed potatoes!

-Crock Pot Smothered Pork Chops
+Crock Pot Pork Chops (+Video)

 - 4 bone-in pork chops

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 3 tbsp cornstarch
+- 3 Tablespoons cornstarch

-- 3 tbsp cold water
+- 3 Tablespoons cold water

-- In a 5-6 quart oval slow cooker, combine onion soup mix, chicken broth, cream of chicken soup and pork gravy mix.
+- In a 5-6 quart oval slow cooker, combine 1 ounce packet onion soup mix, 14 ounce can chicken broth, low sodium, 10.5 ounce can cream of chicken soup, low sodium and 1 ounce packet dry pork gravy mix.
+Whisk together until combined.

-- Do your best to spread them out and cover with the gravy mixture.
+- Season both sides of the 4 bone-in pork chops with 1 teaspoon garlic powder (or more to your liking).
+Place pork chops into the slow cooker.
+Do your best to spread them out and cover with the gravy mixture.

 - Cover and cook on low about 4-6 hours.